tildedave/tildedave.com/_posts/2022-12-22-year-in-review.md

 title: "2022: In Review"
 ---

 Well, I became a dad this year.
 We were very fortunate that Cora's been a happy and healthy little baby; she arrived more or less when we expected it and the new parent experience has been easy enough.
 My days revolve around her schedule.
 It's been a wonderful experience even if certain moments can be challenging.
 I've just started three months of parental leave where I'll move into the primary caregiver role.
-Looking forward to bbeing able to devote this kind of time and energy to my family, and I'm fortunate my work is so generous with leave.
+Looking forward to being able to devote this kind of time and energy to my family, and I'm fortunate my work is so generous with leave.

 <img class="img-responsive" style="max-width:520px" src="/images/cora-7-months.jpg" alt="My daughter Cora, aged 7 months" />